- What is Internal Auditing?

 - Conduct and document your own quality control reviews, including action taken to address problems and adhere to requirements to retain documents.

-Finally, if you suspect or know that someone is involved in some irregularity, please report the individual immediately by contacting the Internal Audit and Advisory Services.
-See the Reporting Fraud, Waste and Abuse link above for various ways of communicating with IAAS.
+Finally, if you suspect or know that someone is involved in some irregularity, please report the individual immediately by contacting the University Compliance Office.
+You can also contact IAAS directly.
 You have a responsibility as a member of the Boise State University community to report irregularities.

-An audit is very beneficial to assess operations within your area and identify areas for improvement or change.
-This assistance may be especially helpful if you have recently assumed a new or additional supervisory role, have implemented (or are planning to implement) a new process or IT system, or a key employee has left.
+An audit is very beneficial to assess procedures and controls within your area, identify risks and identify areas for improvement or change.
+This assistance may be especially helpful if you have recently assumed a new or additional supervisory role, have implemented (or are planning to implement) a new process or IT system, or have had key employee turnover.

 Unless they are performing an investigative audit, auditors are not specifically searching for the existence of fraud.
 During a routine audit they are more concerned with ensuring that adequate systems of internal control exist to reduce the risk of fraud.
 However, procedures are performed that are meant to detect potential fraud and to assess your area’s exposure to fraud related risk.

-If you suspect fraud or other questionable acts in your department contact your supervisor, University Counsel, or the Director of Internal Audit immediately.
-Do not try to investigate or resolve the activity yourself.
+If you suspect fraud or other questionable acts in your department contact your supervisor, the University Compliance Office, or IAAS.
+Do not try to investigate or resolve the issue yourself.